bladeXue/wordgets/README.md

 v1.0.1:

 (1)fix some erroneous message dialogs.
-(On macOS, if you are using an network proxy or the network is disconnected, the question dialog does not allow you to make any choices.
+(On macOS, if you are using an network proxy or the network is disconnected, the question dialog will not not allow you to make any choices.
 Please fix it and restart the app.)

 ---
 1. Introduction